 1 teaspoon garlic powder

 Heat the oil in a large frying pan.
 Add all ingredients into a large bowl and mash well with your lightly oiled hands or a potato masher or add to a food processor and blend until smooth.
 Form the bean mixture into quarter-sized ball, flatten and fry until are a golden-brown in color.

-Most common African street foods.
+Most common African street foods throughout history.

-The most common street foods sold in Africa are fried, usually fried fish and fried chicken, fried bean cake, meat pies and fried yam also bread and sausages, bread and eggs, kebabs meat or liver, sauce and stew based foods.
-Other common foods sold are rice, boiled rice dumplings, roasted plantains and corn and porridge.
+The most common street foods sold in Africa are fried, usually fried cheese, fish and fried chicken, fried bean cake, meat pies and fried yam also bread and sausages, bread and eggs, kebabs meat or liver, sauce and stew based foods.
+Other common foods sold are rice, boiled rice dumplings, boiled eggs, roasted plantains and corn and porridge.